Tear gassed in their own homes, Albany residents speak out

 CAUGHT IN THE PATH

-While protesters on the street ran, unassuming citizens in the neighborhood’s densely packed row houses sat helplessly as the aerosolized chemical agent leaked into their homes.
+While protesters on the street ran, unassuming citizens in the neighborhood’s densely packed row houses sat helplessly as the aerosolized chemical agent seeped through their windows.

 63-year-old Glynnis Marshall was watching a movie in her living room in Arbor Hill when the smell of tear gas first hit her.
 “It was nothing I had ever experienced before … and I am a baby boomer,” she said.